Grooming Short-Haired Dogs

 Paw Pads

 Look for dryness, cracks or cuts on your dog’s paw pads and moisturize as needed.
 If your dog’s paws are dry and cracked, I would moisturize them with paw cream daily.
 For cuts, keep the area clean.
-If your dog is licking at the area or you notice his paw cut is getting worse, it’s time to schedule a vet visit.
+If your dog is licking at the area or you notice their paw cut is getting worse, it’s time to schedule a vet visit.

 Ears